Electric Vehicle Mold Risks and Remediation

 Why Cars Are Prime Mold Territory

-Your car is essentially a sealed, insulated box that regularly encounters rain, humidity, spilled drinks, damp clothing, and wet shoes.
-Unlike your home, it has limited airflow when parked, and most of its interior materials — carpet backing, foam seat cushions, headliner fabric — are highly porous and moisture-retentive.
+Your car is essentially a sealed, insulated box that regularly meets rain, humidity, spilled drinks, damp clothing, and wet shoes.
+Unlike your home, it has limited airflow when parked, and most of its interior — carpet backing, foam cushions, headliner fabric — is highly porous and moisture-retentive.

-Add to that the fact that most drivers never inspect beneath their seats, inside their HVAC ducts, or under their floor mats, and you have the perfect conditions for a slow-growing mold colony that can go undetected for months — sometimes years.
+Add the fact that most drivers never inspect beneath their seats, inside their HVAC ducts, or under their floor mats, and you have the perfect conditions for a slow-growing colony that goes undetected for months — sometimes years.
 According to the U.S. Environmental Protection Agency, mold spores need only moisture and an organic food source to establish and spread — two things your car's interior provides in abundance.

 The 8 Hidden Mold Hotspots in Your Car